tomverbeure/cisco-hwic-3g-cdma/README.md

 * Remove SOT3-5 device that drives DCLK.

     In passive mode, DCLK is an FPGA input, now it becomes an FPGA output.

 * Glue serial PROM onto the board in dead-bug position

     The best location is empty space for the unpopulated NOR flash.

+    Make sure you install a 64Mbit PROM: an 8Mbit PROM is sufficient for this FPGA, but Quartus only supports EPCS4 or EPC64 devices.
+If you mistakenly installed an 8Mbit PROM, chances are that you can still make it work by preparing a .jic file for a 4Mbit EPCS4 and enabling bitstream compression, which should reduce the bitstream size from the required 6Mbit to below 4Mbit.

 * Wire up all the serial PROM pins

+    Need to

     <FIXME: comprehensive list and pictures of convenient place to tap the required signals.>